TeaSitta/AI-Horde-Worker/README.md

 From the AI-Horde-Worker directory, run `python horde_scribe_bridge.py`

-After starting the bridge your worker should be in maintenance mode.

-If your KoboldAI inference API is reachable you should see `This worker has been put into maintenance mode by its owner (403)` in the console.
+If your KoboldAI inference API is reachable the bridge should create a worker entry on the Horde API with the worker name you chose and then start to fetch and serve jobs to your inference engine.

-Press m to exit maintenance mode, it may take a few moments after first starting the bridge for the worker to begin fetching jobs from the horde.
+If you should see `This worker has been put into maintenance mode by its owner (403)` in the console, press m to exit maintenance mode(UI mode only), it may take a few moments after first starting the bridge for the worker to begin fetching jobs from the horde.

 # Stopping the bridge